alexandrevan111/react-website/README.md

 ## Conclusion

 This concludes the introductory part of the README and the rest is the description of the various tools and techniques which come prepackaged with this library.

-A working example illustrating Server-Side Rendering and all other things can be found here: [webpack-react-redux-isomorphic-render-example](https://github.com/catamphetamine/webpack-react-redux-isomorphic-render-example).

-A much simpler and smaller example (using Parcel instead of Webpack) can be found here: [react-website-basic-example](https://github.com/catamphetamine/react-website-basic-example).

 # Documentation